Bryce Hall: Boxing career

+On June 12, 2021, Hall made his boxing debut against American YouTuber Austin McBroom in an exhibition match at the Hard Rock Stadium in Miami Gardens, Florida.
+The billing of the bout was YouTubers vs. TikTokers as the undercard features a mixture of different YouTubers vs different TikTokers.
+McBroom defeated Hall via technical knockout in the third round.

+Bare-knuckle boxing

+Hall made his bare-knuckle boxing debut on August 11, 2023, under the Bare Knuckle Fighting Championship on BKFC 48 against professional fighter Gee Perez in at the Tingley Coliseum in Albuquerque, New Mexico.
+Hall defeated Perez via technical knockout (due to a doctor's stoppage) at the end of the second round.

+Hall was scheduled to face Kimbo Slice Jr. on January 25, 2025, at BKFC Knucklemania V. However, Ferguson Jr. pulled out for unknown reasons and the bout was scrapped.

 Personal life

-Hall moved to Los Angeles, California in 2018, later becoming the creator of the Sway House.
+Hall moved to Los Angeles, California, in 2018, later becoming the creator of the Sway House.
 In 2020, Hall dated TikToker Addison Rae.
 They broke up the following year.

-Controversies

-In June 2020, his tweet about "straight TikTok" and hetero-phobia created controversy.
-Critics alleged Hall had mocked the LGBT community.
-He deleted the tweet minutes later and issued an apology to the public on Twitter.
+Bryce has stated that he is not religious.

+Hall has spoken in support of Donald Trump's 2024 presidential campaign.

-Legal issues
+Legal problems

 Lawsuit with previous management

-In 2017, Hall falsely accused his former manager Michael Weist of sexual assault.
+In 2017, Hall allegedly falsely accused his former manager Michael Weist of sexual assault.
 On November 1, 2017, Hall tweeted out accusing Weist of hacking his Twitter account, and he also claimed that Weist touched him inappropriately, writing "Managers who touch their clients in ways they don't wanna be touched hide the truth by hacking their Twitter accounts."
-In Hulu's "Jawline," Weist is shown replying to a text about suing Hall by stating that he would sue his former client for $5 million.
+In Hulu's Jawline, Weist is shown replying to a text about suing Hall by stating that he would sue his former client for $5 million.
 Weist filed a lawsuit against Hall for defamation.
 The case was settled outside of court, and Hall publicly apologized to Weist, stating "I made some harsh statements about Michael and regret making those statements, including any suggestion of sexual assault.
 I am sorry for what happened and I am glad it is over."

 Violation of COVID-19 safety measures

 On August 19, 2020, Mayor of Los Angeles Eric Garcetti authorized the Los Angeles Department of Water and Power to shut off Hall's home utility services for violating the city's social distancing measures against the COVID-19 pandemic, which include a ban on house parties with large gatherings, which Hall allegedly violated with a celebration of his 21st birthday after several warnings from the Los Angeles Police Department to cease his parties.
-On August 28, he was charged by the Los Angeles City Attorney with a misdemeanor violating the Safer L.A. health order and the city's “Party House Ordinance”.
+On August 28, he was charged by the Los Angeles City Attorney with a misdemeanor violating the Safer L.A. health order and the city's "Party House Ordinance".

 May arrest

-On May 25, 2020, Hall, along with fellow TikTok star Jaden Hossler, was arrested in Lee County, Texas on drug charges.
+On May 25, 2020, Hall, along with fellow TikTok star Jaden Hossler, was arrested in Lee County, Texas, on drug charges.
 He was charged with a misdemeanor for possession of marijuana, and posted $5,000 bail the same day.